Updating Results

 • Certificate

-The Undergraduate Certificate in Secondary Teaching Education Studies is designed for people who are interested in pursuing a career in secondary education and may enable entry (and credit for the four units completed) into the Bachelor of Education (Secondary Education) degree at Curtin.
+The Undergraduate Certificate in Secondary Teaching Education Studies prepares individuals for a career in secondary education, offering insights into adolescent development, classroom technology, and literacy across the curriculum.
+It provides entry and credit towards the Bachelor of Education (Secondary Education) degree at Curtin.

 Key details